Magical452/Mask-RCNN-Algae-Detection/README.md

 python algae.py train --dataset=<where you put the dataset> --weights=coco
 ```

 Use `get_csv_of_images.ipynb` to check model and get the csv file of "IDs", boundaries, and center point.
-Change

 Apply coloring effect on an image and get csv
 ```